Sheep-y/Modnix/README.md

 ## User Features

 1. Easy to use.
 One-click setup, simple mod manager, detailed diagnostic log.
-2. Advanced mods, such as *real* Skip Intro, and can load PPML 0.1 and 0.2 mods plus Modnix mods.
+2. Support advanced mods, such as *real* Skip Intro, as well as most legacy mods.
 3. See and edit mod config for compatible mods.
 4. Quick access to mod files, communities, resources, and of course the game.